 U.S. Arrest Rates Skyrocketing

-By Julia Cole, Junior Editor with Thomas Soldan Attorney at Law
+By Julia Cole, Junior Editor

 United States citizens are being arrested at a staggering pace.
 According to a recent article published by The Wall Street Journal, the Federal Bureau of Investigations (FBI) estimates that authorities have made over 250 million arrests over the past 20 years.
 That means that about 12.5 million people are arrested each year.
 Consequently, there are almost 78 million individuals listed in the FBI’s criminal database with between 10 and 12 thousand new names being added every day.